isomerpages/moe-xinminsec/_our-school/Our School History.md

 Thankfully, Sin Min’s new status as a government school revitalised the school.
 Mr Chew continued to lead the school and became the longest serving Principal of Sin Min High School.
-Given that even his children were educated at Sin Min, it is no surprise that his love for the school has deep roots.
+Given that even his children were educated at Sin Min, it is no surprise that his love for the school had deep roots.